ckdghk77/naver-crawler/README.md

 ## Usage
 #### 1. Naver Blog
-  If you have a list of queries and wish to retreive their related blog posts, run **naver_blog_crawler.py**.
+  If you have a list of queries and wish to retreive related blog posts of the queries, run **naver_blog_crawler.py**.
 You can set different date ranges, so you can see what people are saying about certain things on a particular period of time.

 **naver_blog_crawler.py** will generate 3 files.
   * Urls : It cotains the list of urls to the related blog posts of a query.